gnotaras/wordpress-add-meta-tags/readme.txt

 Also, my email can be found in the `add-meta-tags.php` file.
 If possible, I'll help.
 Please note that it may take a while to get back to you.

+= I want to request a new feature! =

+Please, feel free to post your request in the forums.
+Please be descriptive!
+Providing **detailed feedback** about the requested feature is the best way to contribute.

 = Is there a bug tracker? =

 You can find the bug tracker at the [Add-Meta-Tags Development web site](http://www.codetrax.org/projects/wp-add-meta-tags).

+= There is no amount set in the donation form!
+How much should I donate? =

+The amount of the donation is totally up to you.
+You can think of it like this: Are you happy with the plugin?
+Do you think it makes your life easier or adds value to your web site?
+If this is a yes and, if you feel like showing your appreciation, you could imagine buying me a cup of coffee at your favorite Cafe and <a href="http://bit.ly/HvUakt">make a donation</a> accordingly.

 == Screenshots ==